The current Chairman and Deputy Chair are Helen Silver, and Andrea Denholm. The Board meets quarterly.

 Elected 03.03.2021

 Sally Scales is a Pitjantjatjara woman from Pipalyatjara in the far west of the Anangu Pitjantjatjara Yankunytjatjara (APY) Lands in remote South Australia.
 Sally was the youngest person ever elected as Chairperson of the APY Executive Board Council in 2019.
 Sally has worked with the APY Art Centre Collective since 2013 in cultural liaison, elder support and spokesperson roles, as well as being Regional Programs Coordinator.
-Sally was instrumental in opening the APY Art Centre Collective galleries in Sydney, Adelaide and Melbourne.
+Sally was instrumental in opening two APY Art Centre Collective galleries in Sydney and Adelaide.
 Sally was a delegate to the First Nations National Constitutional Convention at Uluru, involved in drafting the Uluru Statement of the Heart, and continues to be a member of the Uluru Dialogues Leadership Group.
-Sally is an independently elected member of the Board.
+Alongside all these activities Sally is also a full-time mum to her nephew Walter.
+Sally is an elected member of the Board.